GiBiT/m4b-to-mp3-Converter/README.md

 2. Type `Set-ExecutionPolicy -Scope CurrentUser RemoteSigned`
 3. Then re-run the command

-Another possible fix if you're getting issues getting it to run: (Obviously Replace {File} with your thing) `powershell -ExecutionPolicy Bypass -Command "& '.\Split-M4B-Chapters.ps1' -InputFile 'File.m4b'"`
+Another possible fix if you're getting issues getting it to run: (Obviously Replace {File} with your filename) `powershell -ExecutionPolicy Bypass -Command "& '.\Split-M4B-Chapters.ps1' -InputFile 'File.m4b'"`

 ## How It Works